-The Type 1 canoes have short decks and spruce inside rails, and mahogany outside rails, deck and seat frames.
+The Type 1 canoes have short decks and spruce inside rails and mahogany outside rails, decks, and seat frames.
 All the seats are hand-caned.
 To aid in lifting the canoe and for tying the boat down, small mahogany hand thwarts are added just aft of the decks.
-The seats can be arranged for the tandem or the solo paddlers.
+The seats can be arranged for tandem or solo paddlers.

 The Type 3 model is similar to the 17-foot Morris model, Type 3.
 It is finished off with extended mahogany decks and coamings, both inside and outsider rails are mahogany, a mahogany floor rack, an oak keel, outside stems and a choice of two tone paint.

 Custom paint options for designs and logos are available on any of the canoe models.

 Model “A” Type I, $4400 —Short mahogany decks with carrying handles, spruce inside rails, no floor rack and single color